Accounting & Payroll Administrator Courses in Winnipeg

 - This course is the continued application of accounting principles and practices as related to corporations and partnerships as well as the analysis of financial statements.
 Topics include capital assets, current and long-term liabilities, partnership accounting, organization and operation of corporations, reporting income and retained earnings, earnings per share, installment notes payable and bonds, statement of changes in financial position, and analyzing financial statements.

-- This course is designed to provide in-depth understanding of Simply Accounting, an integrated computerized accounting package, including payroll.
+- This course is designed to provide in-depth understanding of Sage 50, an integrated computerized accounting package, including payroll.
 Topics include the general ledger, accounts receivable transactions, accounts payable transactions, setting up company files, payroll transactions, inventory management, end-of-period processing, and generating financial statements and accounting reports.

 - Computerized Accounting II